Southeast Science Surveys and Research

 Location / Timing: U.S. Atlantic and Gulf of Mexico waters / Year-round

 Description: Our scientists assess risk of incidental death and serious injury from commercial fisheries for different species of cetaceans and provide data for developing effective management measures for these species.
-For example, we provide information on incidental mortality and serious injury of common bottlenose dolphins in western North Atlantic coastal and estuarine waters for the Bottlenose Dolphin Take Reduction Team which then makes recommendations on how to reduce this bycatch in gillnet, pound net, and trap pot fisheries in the region.
-We additionally provide information on incidental mortality and serious injury of common bottlenose dolphins and Atlantic spotted dolphins in the Gulf of Mexico shrimp otter trawl fishery (and work with NOAA Fisheries’ Southeast Regional Office and other partners to develop gear modifications to reduce bycatch in this fishery).
+For example, we provide information on incidental mortality and serious injury of common bottlenose dolphins in western North Atlantic coastal and estuarine waters for the Bottlenose Dolphin Take Reduction Team.
+The team then makes recommendations on how to reduce this bycatch in gillnet, pound net, and trap pot fisheries in the region.
+We additionally provide information on incidental mortality and serious injury of common bottlenose dolphins and Atlantic spotted dolphins in the Gulf of Mexico shrimp otter trawl fishery.
+We work with NOAA Fisheries’ Southeast Regional Office and other partners to develop gear modifications to reduce bycatch in this fishery.
 Long-finned and short-finned pilot whales also have teams of scientists assessing mortality and serious injury.
 These two species are subject to interactions with the Atlantic pelagic longline fishery and the main goal of the Pelagic Longline Take Reduction Team is to reduce bycatch of pilot whales in this fishery.

 Platform Removal Observer Program